kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Domain Specific Sentiment

-Words shift meaning by domain.
+Words shift meaning by domain
-Risk means danger or opportunity.
+Risk means danger or opportunity
 Models require adaptation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.